Back to Blog

 A practical deployment checklist

-Use this checklist before you call your setup production-ready.
+Use this checklist before you treat the setup like a real long-running service.

 • OpenClaw runs on a dedicated VPS or VM